 Controlling whiteflies in the garden becomes difficult without help from their natural predators.
 Therefore, making sure that the area is good for their predators is important.
 Whitefly predators include:

 Using these beneficial insects are the best way to kill whiteflies.

 You can also try spraying the affected plant with a lightly pressurized stream of water.
 This will knock the insects off the plant and will reduce, but not eliminate, their numbers.

 Also, for ornamentals and vegetables, whitefly problems and damage can be reduced if the plants are kept as healthy as possible, which means that you need to regularly feed and water the plants.

 You can also try controlling whiteflies in the garden by using reflective surfaces, like foil or discarded CDs, around the plants.
 This can have a repelling effect on the whiteflies and may keep them off the plant.
 Alternately, you can try sticky tape, which will help to eliminate the current population of whiteflies on your plants and prevent them from laying more eggs.

-Do not use insecticides as a way how to kill whiteflies.
+Do not use insecticides as a way to kill whiteflies.
 They are resistant to most insecticides and you will only make the problem worse by killing their natural enemies.
-That being said, Neem oil can be effective against these pests and is generally deemed safe for beneficials.
+That being said, neem oil can be effective against these pests and is generally deemed safe for beneficials.